Sherkaerka/Petes-party/README.md

 ### Content <a name="content"></a>
 The font came from [Google Fonts](https://fonts.google.com/about).
-Fonts were choosen with [Canva](http://www.canva.com) The map is embedded from [Google Maps](https://www.google.com/maps/?hl=sv).
-The Slate colour palate was compiled by [UI/UX Colour Palette](https://www.instagram.com/ui.ux.palette/).
+Fonts were choosen with [Canva](http://www.canva.com) The Slate colour palate was compiled from the logo [Freepik](https://www.freepik.com/).
 The icons came from [Font Awesome](https://fontawesome.com/).
 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.

 ### Media <a name="media"></a>
-Large/medium screen hero image by Logan Meis via [Unsplash](https://unsplash.com/).
-Small screen hero image by Claude Gabriel via [Unsplash](https://unsplash.com/).
-[Youtube](https://www.youtube.com/) video Brakes Service by [Eric The Car Guy](https://www.youtube.com/c/ericthecarguy) [Youtube](https://www.youtube.com/) video Oil Service by [Chris Fix](https://www.youtube.com/c/chrisfix)
+All images are taken from [Freepik](https://www.freepik.com/).

 [Back to top](#table-of-contents)

 ## Acknowledgements <a name="acknowledgements"></a>

-Joe's Garage is a non-profit no money involved site that was developed as Milestone Project no1 for [Code Institute](https://codeinstitute.net "Code Institute").
-Joe's Garage do not exist.
+Pete's Party is a non-profit no money involved site that was developed as Milestone Project no2 for [Code Institute](https://codeinstitute.net "Code Institute").

 Thanks to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for unvaluable guidance and tips.